-Work and non-work related physical activity at ages 18 and over by sex and educational attainment level, 2014
+Work and non-work related physical activity at ages 18 and over by level of educational attainment and sex, 2014

 In the EU as a whole, EHIS data suggest that for both men and women there is a marked social gradient in physical activity outside work - the proportion engaging in physical exercise outside work increases with increased levels of educational attainment.
 Physical activity at work among men and women, aged 18 and over, is most common among those with intermediate levels of educational attainment and least common among those with tertiary education.